sunileman/ElasticKonductor/README.md

 Take this into consideration if the defaults aren't acceptables

 ## Storage Class
 By default ECK will mount local storage class to ES pods.
-To use a different storage class is simple
+To use a different storage class is simple.
+It is important to note that if network/remote storage will be used instead of local storage, use the `-r`.
+For example `./1ClickECK -c gcp -b all -r`

 Run `kubeclt get sc` to retrieve available storage classes.